Benjamin-Ogunsade/Agile-Development-with-Azure-Building-a-CI-CD-Pipeline/README.md

 From the above result, it is evident that

-* - Container myflaskmlwebappy_0_5e53f50d for site myflaskmlwebappy initialized successfully and is ready to serve requests.
+* Container myflaskmlwebappy_0_5e53f50d for site myflaskmlwebappy initialized successfully and is ready to serve requests.

+In order to check the performance validation using the locust.py file,

 1. Enable Github Actions